Anjon (Jon) Audhya

 Our laboratory is committed to understanding fundamental mechanisms by which membrane proteins, lipids, and other macromolecules are transported throughout eukaryotic cells.
 To do so, we take advantage of numerous interdisciplinary approaches, including biochemistry, structural biology, biophysics, genetics, molecular biology and high resolution fluorescence and electron microscopy.

-Additionally, we use a variety of experimental systems, ranging from simple animal models (e.g. Caenorhabditis elegans) to human induced pluripotent stem cells (iPSCs).
+Additionally, we use a variety of experimental systems, ranging from animal models (rodents) to human induced pluripotent stem cells (iPSCs).
 We also aim to recapitulate individual steps of membrane transport in vitro, using recombinant proteins and chemically defined lipids.
 Our ultimate goal is to identify the regulatory pathways that control membrane deformation, which enable vesicle formation in the endosomal and secretory systems.
 Although basic research is the cornerstone of our program, we also seek to define pathomechanisms that underlie human disease, focusing on the impact of mutations in key trafficking components that lead to cancer, neurodegeneration, asthma, and diabetes.
-For more information, please visit our lab webpage: www.audhyalab.org .
+For more information, please visit our lab webpage: https://audhya.bmc.wisc.edu/.